blowdart/AspNetCoreIdentityEncryption/readme.md

 This approach requires that you understand the fundamentals of encryption.
 It is also worth noting that encrypted data is going to take up more space than unencrypted data.
-For example, encrypting bob@contoso.com changes the 15 characters normally taken to 194 characters, because we can't change the underlying schema to be binary and not strings.
+For example, encrypting "bob@contoso.com" changes the 15 characters normally taken to 194 characters, because we can't change the underlying schema to be binary and not strings.
 You will be responsible for safely storing your keys and ensuring they are not lost.
 You may end up with truncated data.

-To repeat this approach is the **last resort**.
+To repeat, this approach is a **last resort**.

 ## Implementing ASP.NET Identity manual encryption

-Identity provides two interfaces to protect your data, `ILookupProtector` used by the User manager and `IPersonalDataProtector` which is used by Entity Framework At a minimum you must implement an instance of `ILookupProtector`.
+Identity provides two interfaces to protect your data:
+`ILookupProtector` used by the User manager, and `IPersonalDataProtector` which is used by Entity Framework.
+At a minimum you must implement an instance of `ILookupProtector`.
 The default implementation of `IPersonalDataProtector` uses `ILookupProtector`.

 ### <a name="cryptoAgility"></a> Crypto Agility

-Before you get started down this horrible path you need to think about crypto agility.
+Before you get started down this (again, **last resort**) path you need to think about crypto agility.
 The last few years have seen various cryptographic algorithms fall by the wayside.
 At some point, no matter what you pick, you're going to have to switch your algorithms to a new one.
 This sample embeds an algorithm identifier in the cipher text which will allow for the implementation of new algorithm choices.